brentvollebregt/nitratine.net/src/pages/blog/post/how-to-make-hotkeys-in-python/index.md

 {% with video_id="n_dfv5DLCGI" %}{% include 'blog-post-embedYouTube.html' %}{% endwith %}

 ## PIP

-If you haven't used or setup pip before, go to my tutorial at [how-to-setup-pythons-pip]({{ url_for('blog_post', path='how-to-setup-pythons-pip') }}) to setup pip.
+If you haven't used or setup pip before, go to my tutorial at [how-to-setup-pythons-pip](/blog/post/how-to-setup-pythons-pip/) to setup pip.

 ## Installing Pynput

 We will be using the pynput module to listen to mouse events.
-To install this module execute ```pip install pynput``` in cmd.
+To install this module execute `pip install pynput` in cmd.
 Watch the output to make sure no errors have occurred; it will tell you when the module has been successfully installed.

 ![Installing pynput](../how-to-get-mouse-clicks-with-python/pynput1.png)

-To double-check that it was installed successfully, open up IDLE and execute the command ```import pynput```; no errors should occur.
+To double-check that it was installed successfully, open up IDLE and execute the command `import pynput`; no errors should occur.

 ![Testing pynput](../how-to-get-mouse-clicks-with-python/pynput2.png)

 ## Creating the Script

 First import keyboard from pynput and create a variable called current and set it to a set object to track what keys are pressed currently.

 ```python